csiebler/azure-machine-learning-mlops-workshop/pipelines-single-training-step/README.md

 1. Install the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)
 1. Login to your Azure subscription via `az login`
+1. Make sure you are in the correct subscription:
+    * `az account list` lists all your subscriptions
+    * `az account set -s '<SUBSCRIPTION_ID or NAME>'` sets the default one, that the CLI should use
 1. Install the Azure Machine Learning CLI extensive via `az extension add -n azure-cli-ml`
 1. Clone this repo via `git clone https://github.com/csiebler/azure-machine-learning-mlops-workshop.git`
 1. Navigate into the repo `cd azure-machine-learning-mlops-workshop/`